- Getting there and getting around

 Picnic and day-use areas

-Picnic facilities and toilets are provided just outside Joseph Banks Conservation Park on the foreshore at Seventeen Seventy.
+Picnic facilities and toilets are provided just outside Joseph Banks Regional Park on the foreshore at Seventeen Seventy.

 The coastal waters adjacent to Eurimbula National Park and Joseph Banks Regional Park are within the Great Barrier Reef Coast Marine Park.